|

 There are a couple of scenarios where you may see Available items, but not be given the opportunity to request the items.

 No, it simply means that we cannot transport new feature films for you to the pick-up location of your choice.
 You may still go directly to the owning library and borrow the films there with your Minuteman Library Network card.
-It is a good idea to call first and ask about the loan policies that apply in that library.
+It is a good idea to call first and ask about the item's availability and the loan policies that apply in that library.
 Some libraries will set materials aside for you when you call.
 That varies from library to library and typically depends on the availability of staff.

 Will my local library allow me to place holds on the feature films that they own?